 These headroom figures will support the 1-10 year plans for reinforcement and flexibility services in the NDP.

 6.2.6 Assessment parameters

-It is proposed that the network capacity reporting part of the NDP will reflect thermal loading, fault level and voltage constraints if practical.
+It is proposed that the Network Headroom Report will reflect thermal loading, fault level and voltage constraints if practical.
 Justification of this proposed approach includes: